Ajjani257/INTEL-AI-FOR-MANUFACTURING/README.md

-# Structuring and Applying Unstructured Data
+# Structuring and Applying Unstructured Data: Pet symptoms analysis and prediction